 In Hong Kong, global bank HSBC <0005.HK> fell 1.4 percent, extending a 3.5 percent slide in its London shares on Thursday.

 The MSCI index of Asia Pacific stocks traded outside Japan <.MIAPJ0000PUS>, and the Thomson Reuters index of regional shares <.TRXFLDAXPU>, were both down 0.7 percent.

 The MSCI index has rallied more than 60 percent this year and investors are keen to lock-in gains ahead of the year-end, analysts say.

-Sentiment in Asia was dented by a weak Wall Street where financial stocks were hurt by an influential analyst's downgrade of the earnings outlook for Morgan Stanley and Goldman Sachs
+Sentiment in Asia was dented by a weak Wall Street where financial stocks were hurt by an influential analyst's downgrade of the earnings outlook for Morgan Stanley

 Nouriel Roubini, one of the few economists to have accurately predicted the magnitude of the global financial crisis, warned that global markets have rallied too much, too soon, too fast.

 However, he said an imminent correction was unlikely because a cheap dollar would continue to encourage investors to see higher-yielding assets for a few months.
 [ID:nN17196911].
 Roubini sees a dollar rebound in 6-12 months.

 The Aussie dollar has surged 40 percent this year and some analysts have warned that equity investors have not sufficiently factored in its impact on Australia companies' foreign earnings.